 How are fleet managers supported in complying with the UVV?

-The accident prevention regulations are mandatory and violations can result in severe penalties in the event of a claim, ranging from fines to the loss of insurance benefits.
+It quickly becomes clear just how important accident prevention regulations are for vehicle fleets.
+Violations can result in severe penalties in the event of a claim, ranging from fines to the loss of insurance benefits.
 Digital solutions support you in complying with your obligations and minimize the effort involved.

-With the driver instruction e-learning course, drivers are trained in the safe handling of company vehicles, regardless of whether they are in the field, in the office or working from home.
-The contents of the course have already been prepared and are regularly updated in accordance with legal requirements.
+With the driver instruction e-learning course, you can train drivers in the safe handling of company vehicles, regardless of whether they are in the field, in the office or working from home.
+The course content is already prepared and can be accessed immediately without prior login.
 The test results are verifiably documented.
-You can find out more about the benefits of digital instruction in our article “Electronic driver instruction in accordance with UVV: 7 advantages of an e-learning course“.

-The most important information on UVV in the vehicle fleet
+FAQ - UVV meaning in the vehicle fleet

 UVV stands for accident prevention regulations, which include binding guidelines for ensuring health and safety in the workplace.